aliammari1/rakcha-desktop/README.md

 The application includes various test types:

-- Unit tests for individual components
+- ✅ Unit tests for individual components
-- Integration tests for service-to-service communication
+- 🔄 Integration tests for service-to-service communication
-- UI tests for the JavaFX interface
+- 🖥️ UI tests for the JavaFX interface

-## Contributing
+## 👥 Contributing

 We welcome contributions to Rakcha Desktop!
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to submit pull requests.

-1. Fork the repository
+1. 🍴 Fork the repository
-2. Create your feature branch: `git checkout -b feature/amazing-feature`
+2. 🌿 Create your feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add some amazing feature'`
+3. 💾 Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
+4. 📤 Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request
+5. 🔍 Open a Pull Request

-## License
+## 📜 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Authors
+## ✍️ Authors

 - **Ali Ammari** - _Initial work_ - [aliammari1](https://github.com/aliammari1)

 See also the list of [contributors](https://github.com/aliammari1/rakcha-desktop/contributors) who participated in this project.

+## 🗺️ Future Development Roadmap

+### 📅 Planned Features

+1. **Q3 2025**

+   - 📱 Mobile companion application with cross-platform synchronization
+   - 🧠 AI-enhanced content recommendations based on viewing habits
+   - 📊 Advanced analytics dashboard for business intelligence

+2. **Q4 2025**

+   - 🥽 Virtual reality cinema experience integration
+   - 👥 Enhanced social features with friend connections and watch parties
+   - 🌐 International payment gateway expansion

+3. **Q1 2026**
+   - 🎥 Content creator portal for independent filmmakers
+   - 🔄 Subscription service model implementation
+   - 🏠 Integration with smart home systems

+### 💭 Under Consideration

+- ⛓️ Blockchain-based loyalty program
+- 🔍 AR experiences for product visualization
+- 🎤 Voice control interface

-## Acknowledgments
+## 🙏 Acknowledgments

-- Special thanks to all contributors and testers
+- 👏 Special thanks to all contributors and testers
-- Inspiration from modern entertainment platforms
+- 💡 Inspiration from modern entertainment platforms
-- Libraries and frameworks that made this project possible
+- 📚 Libraries and frameworks that made this project possible